[All]

 Add a path reference to the Environment variables:

-3. Using the mouse, right-click on the "My Computer" icon (on your
+3. Using the mouse, right-click on the "My Computer" icon (on your desktop) and choose "Properties".

 4. Click on the "Environment" tab.